 64,558 ha.
-Approximately 3.46 million $m^3$ (51%) were on site class 3 sites and 2.43 million $m^3$ (36%) were on site class 2 sites.
+Approximately 3.46 million m^3 (51%) were on site class 3 sites and 2.43 million m^3 (36%) were on site class 2 sites.
 Depletion on site class 4 sites amounted to 16,743 ha (Table 2).

-In total, the Northwestern Region lost 14.1 million m of wood on production forest, or 98% of the total 1983 depletion in the province.
+In total, the Northwestern Region lost 14.1 million m3 of wood on production forest, or 98% of the total 1983 depletion in the province.
 Depletion in the North Central, Northern, and Northeastern Regions accounted for the remaining 2%.
 The distribution of losses within working groups in the Northwestern Region is similar to the provincial distribution, since 98% of the losses occurred in the Northwestern Region.

 Fire depletions occurred in a total of 13 forest management units (Table 3).
-Seven of those management units were in the Northwestern Region.
-Nineteen forest fires over 40 ha (gross total) in size occurred in these seven forest management units in the Northwestern Region.
+Seven of those management units were in the North-western Region.
+Nineteen forest fires over 40 ha (gross total) in size occurred in these seven forest management units in the North-western Region.